 At Workhappy, we believe that all employees should be comfortable and free from back pain while working.
 Excellent back care starts with a good workstation set-up – after all, prevention is better than cure.

-So, to ensure you and your employees have a comfortable workstation, organise a DSE assessment.
+So, to ensure you and your employees have a comfortable workstation, organise a DSE assessment, whether that is an in-person assessment or a virtual assessment for your employees.
 Please feel free to get in touch with the Workhappy team if you have any questions about our DSE assessment options and to arrange a quick call so we can help you find the best solution for your needs.